j6k4m8/FBMessageScraper/README.md

 1. Get the conversation ID for those messages by opening [http://graph.facebook.com/{username-of-chat-partner}](http://graph.facebook.com/{username_of_chat_partner})
 2. Copy the `id` value from there
 3. For group conversations, the ID can be retrieved from the messages tab, as part of the URL.
 You must use `group_dumper.py` instead.
-4. Run the command `python dumper.py {id} 2000`, and put the value you retrieved for ID earlier
+4. Run the command `python dumper.py {id} 2000`, and put the value you retrieved for ID earlier.

 Messages are saved by default to `Messages/{id}/`